Residency Diversity Committee

 The Department of Medicine at the University of California, San Francisco is committed to training and supporting physicians from all backgrounds, including traditionally underrepresented groups, to enhance the diversity of our residency training programs and to meet the needs of the multi-ethnic populations we serve.

-- Increase the diversity of our residency and fellowship training programs
+- Increasing the diversity of our residency and fellowship training programs

-- Provide mentorship and support for trainees from diverse backgrounds and those interested in working with diverse populations
+- Providing mentorship and support for trainees from diverse backgrounds

 - Provide opportunities to work with diverse patient populations which compliment existing training opportunities

 - Giving back to our communities through outreach, volunteering, and medical student mentorship

 - Educating trainees and faculty around topics of diversity, equity, inclusion, and disparities

 We promote these goals through a number of activities each academic year.
 We encourage you to read on and learn more about the RDC!

 For interested fourth year medical students, please see information about our Visiting Elective Scholarship Program.